Solar Energy Pros and Cons

 Solar Energy Pros

 Solar energy is free.
 The sun shines every day with no financial cost to us.
 Once a photovoltaic system is installed, there are only minimal costs to pay off over the following years.
-Even still, Solar power is becoming cheaper as the price of panels are decreasing and installations are supported by governmental and state incentives.
+Even still, solar power is becoming cheaper as the price of panels are decreasing and installations are supported by governmental and state incentives.
+One of the definite solar energy pros is the Federal Solar Tax Credit!

 Solar energy is inexhaustible.
 The sun shines every day and will do so as long as we live, making it one of the greatest advantages to solar energy.